-Michael Liddle’s Bachelor of Arts fostered his ability to construct creative data displays and write essays, short stories and reviews.
+Michael Liddle’s Bachelor of Arts fostered his ability to construct creative data displays and present complex ideas in an accessible and engaging way.

 Career: Associate manager in Hasbro’s Global Consumer Insight division in London, in the Strategic Foresight team